Statue Honoring Roswell Park Therapy Dogs Unveiled

-(BUFFALO, NY) Therapy dogs, their owners and nearly 100 community supporters gathered at Roswell Park Cancer Institute today to unveil a new statue bearing the likeness of Roswell Park’s first therapy dog.
+(BUFFALO, NY) Therapy dogs, their owners and nearly 100 community supporters gathered at Roswell Park Comprehensive Cancer Center today to unveil a new statue bearing the likeness of Roswell Park’s first therapy dog.
 The “Monty” statue honors the work of all therapy dogs that provide comfort and support to cancer patients and families at Roswell Park.

 The therapy dog program was established at Roswell Park in 2006 by staff member Nicole Gerber and Monty, her English setter.
 Since then, the program has grown to include 14 dogs representing many breeds, including a St. Bernard, a Doberman Pinscher and a Papillon.
 Therapy dogs visit with patients and family members every weekday at Roswell Park, serving as comforting visitors who help calm patients and reduce the stress associated with cancer treatment.